leosarra/kapitalize/README.md

 Kapitalize correctly deals with names which contain apostrophies and hyphens too.

 There are "special rules" for the following languages: Italian, Spanish and Hebrew.

+**Kapitlize is not perfect and never will, some names may be incorrectly capitalized.**

 ## Getting started

 ### Compile from sources